radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/delete-an-environment.md

 This guide outlines the required steps to delete an environment while on the *Environments* home screen in Environment Operations Center.
 For information on deleting an environment from its detailed view, see the [delete an environment from its detailed view](../environment-details/delete-environment.md) guide.

-[!note] Only non-production environments can be deleted by users.
+> **NOTE:** Only non-production environments can be deleted by users.
 To delete a production environment, please contact Radiant Logic.

 ## Select the environment

 From the *Environments* home screen, locate the environment you would like to delete from the list of environments.
-Select the ellipsis (**...**) located within the environment's row to expand the **Options** dropdown menu.
-From the **Options** menu, select **Delete** to open the delete environment confirmation dialog.
+Go the specific environment and  on the right top corner, select the ellipsis **(**...**)**, to expand the options available and select **DELETE** from the list.

 ![image description](images/option-delete.png)

 ## Delete environment

-[!note] Deleting an environment is a permanent action and cannot be undone once submitted.
+> **NOTE:** Deleting an environment is a permanent action and cannot be undone once submitted.

 To delete the selected environment, enter the name of the environment in the space provided and select the **Delete** button.

 ![image description](images/confirm-delete.png)